Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Navigational Buttons

 The quiz section features three navigational buttons.
 These buttons are home, next and end.
 The home button is always visible and provides the user with a way of exiting the quiz at any time to go back to the home page.
 The next button is hidden but becomes visible when a user makes a choice for a question or runs out of time.
 The next button is used to move the user to the next question in the questions array.
 When the next button is clicked a new question is displayed on the elements of the quiz section, the timer is reset, the new audio is played and the answer button classes are also reset.
 The score is also recorded and displayed.
 The previous question is also removed from the question array.
 Each time a question is answered by a user an if statement is run within the correct and incorrect functions to check if the array length has reached a certain length.
 There are currently 27 questions in the question array and the quiz length is 12 questions long.
-The if statement checks if the array length is equal to 16 and if it is it knows its the last question.
-At this time instead of displaying the next button, the end button is displayed in its place.
-When this button is clicked the user is sent to the end section and the quiz container and all its elements are hidden from display.
+The if statement checks if the array length is equal to 16 and if it is it knows the user has reached the last question.
+At this time the end button is displayed instead of the next button.
+When the end button is clicked the user is sent to the end section and the quiz container and all its elements are hidden from display.
 All buttons are consistent in styling with previous buttons.
 Green and blue colours are used and hover and border effects are the same.
 Blue coloured buttons are used for home buttons and green buttons are used to progress the user to the next relevant section.

 ![Navigation Buttons](assets/images/readme-images/nav-buttons.png)